Texas Brain-Eating Amoeba Found in City's Water Supply

 Infection with this brain-eating amoeba is almost consistently deadly.
 Of the 138 individuals who were contaminated with Naegleria fowleri in the United States somewhere between 1962 and 2015, only three survived (which implies the disease has a casualty rate of almost 98 percent), as indicated by the CDC.

-The last individual to endure contamination with Naegleria fowleri was a 12-year-old young lady in Arkansas who contracted the disease in 2013.
-Specialists treated her with various antifungal prescriptions, just as an experimental medication called miltefosine, which was first evolved to treat breast cancer yet additionally had appeared to kill the amoeba in lab tests.
+The last individual to endure contamination with Naegleria fowleri was a 12-year-old girl in Arkansas who contracted the disease in 2013.
+Specialists treated her with various antifungal prescriptions, including an experimental medication called miltefosine, which was first developed to treat breast cancer, yet had also appeared to kill the amoeba in lab tests.

 You can do a couple of things to lower your risk of contamination.